angegar/angegar.github.io/docs/Kubernetes/kubernetes/README.md

 ### Create a Spinnaker pipeline template

 > You can configure Spinnaker from the UI or from code.

-A Spinnaker pipeline is composed of a template and a configuration which is very powerfull as you can reuse a template pipeline over different project.
+A Spinnaker pipeline is composed of a template and a configuration which is very powerful as you can reuse a template pipeline over different project.

 ![spinnaker template](https://github.com/spinnaker/dcd-spec/blob/master/MPTGraphic.png)

-As the template pipeline is shared accross several projects if you modify it once it will update all the associated pipelines.
+As the template pipeline is shared across several projects if you modify it once it will update all the associated pipelines.

 #### Template sample
 elk-template.yml